Bentley has redesigned its Continental, with both coupe and convertible body styles already available.

 2020 Bentley Flying Spur spy shots - Image via S. Baldauf/SB-Medien

-As mentioned above, Bentley has just redesigned the Continental GT, which comes with an upgraded 6.0-liter twin-turbocharged W-12 that makes 626 horsepower and 664 pound-feet of torque and has a stop-start function.
+As mentioned above, Bentley has just redesigned the Continental, which comes with an upgraded 6.0-liter twin-turbocharged W-12 that makes 626 horsepower and 664 pound-feet of torque and has a stop-start function.

 Expect that engine for the Flying Spur, as well as a 4.0-liter twin-turbo V-8.
 A plug-in hybrid option is also planned.
 The lone transmission should be an 8-speed automatic, and all-wheel drive will likely be offered as standard.

 Other features should include a digital instrument cluster, LED matrix headlights, a three-chamber air suspension, and a 48-volt anti-roll control system that uses electronic actuators on the anti-roll bars.
-All of this equipment is found in the new Conti GT.
+All of this equipment is found in the new Conti GT and GT Convertible.